 Question: "What did Jesus mean when He said 'Ask and you shall receive'?"

-Consider Psalm 37:4, which says, “Delight yourself in the Lord and He will give you the desires of your heart.”
-We know that this verse doesn’t mean “if you pursue God you will get what you want” because of what we already know about asking according to His will.
-This verse does not give us a way to manipulate God, nor does it mean that, if we obey, He will see it and be pleased and then give us whatever we are craving.
-Rather, it means that when we delight ourselves in God, truly loving Him and pursuing Him for His sake, then everything we want and need will necessarily be in Him.
-The issue here is a change of heart—when the heart seeks the Lord, it is satisfied with what it finds there, and its true desires are realized in Him.
-But loving and desiring God is far from natural for us.
+Consider Psalm 37:4: “Delight yourself in the Lord and He will give you the desires of your heart.”
+This verse does not give us a way to manipulate God; nor does it mean that, if we obey, He will reward us with whatever treat we crave.
+Rather, it means that, when we delight ourselves in God, then we will find everything we want and need in Him.
+The key here is that the heart of the seeker is changed—when we delight in the Lord, God’s desires begin to become our own.
+When our desires match God’s, then our prayers are automatically aligned with His will.

-Therefore, the first and most important prayers in the life of a Christian are “Make me love You above all else” and “Make me want what You want” because when we truly desire God and long to see the Kingdom of God realized in our lives and in the lives of others, when we are passionate to see His will and His work in this world, and we ask for the things that bring Him glory and increase our closeness to Him, He is eager and willing to give us anything we ask for.
-Sometimes the things that glorify God are pleasant things, like a marriage or a child.
-Sometimes they are difficult things, like a failure that humbles us or a physical weakness that makes us dependent upon Him.
-But we must never doubt that, when we pray for what is in His will, we will receive it, and that what we receive from Him will always be that which is best.
+Among the most important prayers in the life of a Christian are “Teach me to love you above all else” and “Cause me to want what you want.”
+When we truly desire God, when we are passionate to see His will accomplished in this world, and when we ask for what brings Him glory, He is eager to give us anything we ask for.
+Sometimes the things that glorify God are pleasant—a marriage or a child.
+Sometimes they are difficult for us—a failure that humbles us or a physical weakness that makes us more dependent upon God (see 2 Corinthians 12:7).
+But, when we pray within His will, in the authority of Jesus, persistently, unselfishly, and in faith, we will receive what we need.